-One of the most fascinating finds from the ancient city of Londinium is reopening to visitors.
+One of the most fascinating finds from the ancient city of Londinium has reopened to visitors.

 The Roman remains were uncovered in 1848, as construction workers dug the foundations for what would become the Coal Exchange on Lower Thames Street.
 At the time, the Illustrated London News hailed it "A discovery of the greatest interest to the London antiquary."
-Today, an office block sits atop the ancient ruins — another example of how the London of yesterday rubs shoulders with its modern counterpart.
+Today, an office block sits atop the ancient ruins.

 In February 2022, two stunning Roman mosaics were revealed on a site near London Bridge, at what was once likely a posh inn on the outskirts of Londinium.